GW Invariants Relative Normal Crossings Divisors: The relative GW invariant

+The class $GW_{A, \chi, s}(X, V)$ is independent of the perturbation $\nu$ and is invariant under smooth deformations of the pair $(X, V)$ and of $(\omega, J)$ through $V$-compatible structures; it is called the GW invariant of $X$ relative the normal crossing divisor $V$. \end{theorem}

-When $V$ is smooth, $\Ev $ is nothing but the usual evaluation map $\ev$ into $V_s$ and so combined with Example \ref{V.sm} we get the following: \begin{cor} When $V$ is a smooth symplectic codimension 2 submanifold of $X$, the relative GW invariant constructed in Theorem \ref{main.thm} agrees with the usual relative GW invariant $GW(X,V)$, as defined in \cite{ip1}. \end{cor}
+When $V$ is smooth, $\Ev$ is the usual evaluation map $\ev$ into $V_s$, so combined with Example \ref{V.sm} gives \begin{cor} When $V$ is a smooth symplectic codimension 2 submanifold of $X$, the relative GW invariant constructed in Theorem \ref{main.thm} agrees with the usual relative GW invariant $GW(X,V)$ as defined in \cite{ip1}. \end{cor}

-\begin{rem} The gluing formula of \cite{ip2} can be also extended this case to prove that for generic $V$-compatible $(J,\nu)$ the local model of $\ov \M_s(X,V)$ normal to a boundary stratum is precisely described by the enhanced matching conditions i.e. all solutions of the enhanced matching conditions glue to give actual $(J,\nu)$ holomorphic solutions in $X_\la$.
-Technically speaking, the space of solutions to the enhanced matching conditions is not an orbifold at $\la=0$, but rather it is a branched manifold.
-This was also the case when $V$ was smooth, when the enhanced matching conditions were automatically satisfied, i.e. given any stable map into a building that satisfied the naive matching condition, and any gluing parameter $\la\ne 0$ of the target one could always find gluing parameters $\mu(x)$ at each node of the domain satisfying the enhanced matching conditions; in fact, there were $s(x)$ different choices for each node, thus the multiplicity in the gluing formula, and the source of the branching in the moduli space.
-The easy fix in that case is to include in the relatively stable map compactification also the corresponding roots of unity separating the different choices of the gluing parameters $\mu(x)$ at each node $x$, as explained for example in \cite{i2}.
+\begin{rem} ({\bf Resolutions and Gluing}) Under the assumptions of Remark \ref{nu.univ}, the gluing formula of \cite{ip2} can also be extended to this case to prove that for generic $J\in \JV(X, V)$ the local model of $\ov \M_s(X,V)$ normal to a boundary stratum is precisely described by the refined matching conditions i.e. all solutions of the refined matching conditions glue to give actual $J$-holomorphic solutions in $X_\la$, providing the converse of the limiting argument of Theorem \ref{thm.exist.lim} for such generic parameter.
+Below we outline the main ingredients involved, with the full details to appear in \cite{i-nor-sum}.

+First, the space of solutions to the refined matching conditions is typically not smooth at $\la=0$, but has smooth resolutions.
+This is already the case when the divisor $V$ is smooth.
+In that case the refined matching conditions \bear a_i(x_-)a_i(x_+)\mu(x)^{s_i(x)}=\la \eear are automatically satisfied, i.e. given any naive map into a building, and any gluing parameter $\la$ of the target one could always find gluing parameters $\mu(x)$ at each node $x$ of the domain satisfying \eqref{enh.node.match}.
+In fact, there are $s(x)$ different choices for each node, thus the multiplicity in the gluing formula, and the source of the branching in the moduli space.
+The easy fix is to include a choice of the roots of unity separating the different choices of the gluing parameters $\mu(x)$ at each node $x$, as explained in \cite{i2}.